eshau/shell-fongVin_shauEri/README.md

 - Tab completion

 ## Bugs
-- Entering a new line terminates the program
 - Memory leaks... maybe
 - Don't do ;; in the prompt
 - (not really a bug but) cd defaults to going back to the directory that your directory is in